Welcome to Mayo Clinic Anxiety Coach

 - Step 1: Understanding Anxiety/OCD.
 The first step is to understand your anxiety or OCD symptoms and how exposure can help you feel better.
 This involves identifying what sets off your anxiety, what you expect to happen that makes safe situations scary, how you avoid the things that bother you, and how you will face your fears instead.
 Step 1 will probably take between 15 and 30 minutes.

 - Step 2: Learning How to Do Exposures.
 The second step is learning how to set-up, do, and learn from planned exposures.
-Planned exposures are practice experiments you do, simply to prove that what you are afraid of is no so bad and anxiety or OCD is lying to you.
-Learning how to do exposures also includes making a plan to stay motivated and shift from doing practicing to using exposure in your everyday life.
+Planned exposures are practice experiments you do, simply to prove that what you are afraid of is not so bad and anxiety or OCD is lying to you.
+Learning how to do exposures also includes making a plan to stay motivated and shift from practicing planned exposure to using exposure in your everyday life.
 Step 2 will probably take between 15 and 30 minutes.

 - Step 4: Facing your Fear.
-Steps 1 through 3 prepare you to do the most important part of treatment, Exposures!
+Steps 1 through 3 prepare you to do the most important part of treatment, exposures!
 This program includes video example to help you understand what to do during exposures and sheets to track your progress.
 The Step 4 will probably take daily practice for a few months.

 Many families find exposure therapy hard to do on their own, so we include resources for finding support.

 Is this program right for me?

 Having an anxiety disorder or OCD means that a person is so afraid, nervous, worried, or bothered by situations that they get very upset or have difficulty doing the things they need or want to do.
 The situations that make a person with an anxiety disorder or OCD upset are things that kids a similar age are capable of doing on their own.

 - Worrying so much about what others think that it is very hard to talk with people